-Here are some of the places that are must-see locations if you are moving to Atlanta:
+Here are some of the must-see attractions if you are moving to Atlanta

 - Atlanta History Center – This history museum and research center is located in the Buckhead district of Atlanta.
-Founded in 1926, the Atlanta History Center now has six permanent along with several temporary exhibitions.
+Founded in 1926, the Atlanta History Center now has six permanent and several temporary exhibitions.

 - College Football Hall of Fame – This hall of fame and attraction is dedicated to college football.
 The College Football Hall of Fame was founded by the NFL in 1951 to honor and commemorate the players and coaches of college football.

-- Georgia Aquarium – The Georgia Aquarium is home to hundreds of species and thousands of animals across seven major galleries and boasts 10 million gallons of fresh and saltwater tanks.
+- Georgia Aquarium – The Georgia Aquarium is home to hundreds of species and thousands of animals across 7 major galleries.
+The Aquarium boasts 10 million gallons of fresh and saltwater tanks.

-- High Museum of Art – This leading art museum in the Southeastern United States is located on Peachtree Street in Midtown (which is the art district of Atlanta).
+- High Museum of Art – The High Museum of Art is a leading Southeastern United States museum.
+It is located on Peachtree Street in Midtown (which is the art district of Atlanta).

-- World of Coca-Cola – The Coca-Cola museum showcases the history and gives visitors a taste of the iconic beverage.
-The museum sits on 20 acres of grounds and offers a behind the scenes look at how many products are created.
+- World of Coca-Cola – The Coca-Cola museum showcases the company’s broad history and gives visitors a taste of the iconic beverage.
+The museum sits on 20 acres of grounds and offers a behind the scenes look at how many Coca-Cola products are created.

-- Zoo Atlanta – The Atlanta Zoo is proud to house pandas!
-The Zoo consists of 40 acres of activities, events, and all kinds of wildlife!
+- Zoo Atlanta – The Atlanta Zoo has many activities, events, and all kinds of wildlife – including pandas!

 - Booming business scene – There are 15 Fortune 500 companies that are based in Atlanta.
-Big business hubs include Home Depot, Delta Airlines, Coca-Cola and UPS, just to name a few.
-The unemployment rate in Atlanta is very low which promises opportunities for everyone.
+Big business hubs include Home Depot, Delta Airlines, Coca-Cola, and UPS, just to name a few.
+The unemployment rate in Atlanta is extremely low, which promises opportunities for everyone.

 - Nightlife – Atlanta is home to some of the top live music venues, nightclubs, brewpubs, and small neighborhood bars.
-Some of the most famous clubs include Havana Club, El Bar and Hotel Clermont.
-Atlanta is known for some of the best places to find live music.
-If you are looking for a unique musical venue check out The Earl, Northside Tavern and Eddie’s Attic.
+Some of the most famous clubs include Havana Club, El Bar, and Hotel Clermont.
+Atlanta is known to be home to some of the best places to find live music.
+If you are looking for a unique musical venue check out The Earl, Northside Tavern, and Eddie’s Attic.
 Comedy lovers rave about the Laughing Skull Lounge and Uptown Comedy Corner.

 - Diverse Food Scene – Atlanta is an international city and the food scene certainly reflects the variety of its residents.
-Residents and tourists experience everything from spicy Ethiopian food to the fine dining of the French and German restaurants.
+Residents and tourists experience everything from spicy Ethiopian food to the fine dining of French and German restaurants.
 The menu prices are as variable as the cuisine.
-Enjoy high dollar restaurants or, if you prefer, buy a hotdog at the famous Varsity Drive-in.
+Enjoy high dollar restaurants, or, if you prefer, savor a hotdog at the famous Varsity Drive-in.
 One must also try out a unique Atlanta specialty – soul food: fried chicken and barbecue.

-- Sports – Atlanta has professional teams in the NFL, NBA, NHL, WNBA, MLB and MLS.
-The sporting scene is never dull and the teams play in world-class venues such as SunTrust Park.
+- Sports – Atlanta has professional teams in the NFL, NBA, NHL, WNBA, MLB, and MLS.
+The sporting scene is never dull!
+Teams play in world-class venues, such as SunTrust Park.